MaTachi/lightweight-wordpress-channel-widget/README.md

 The blog is then accessible at <http://localhost/wordpress>.

+## Packaging

+Build a zip file containing the plugin with all its necessary files by running the following command:

+    $ ./make.sh

 ## Generate POT file

 Attach to the Docker container and run the following command inside it: